 - As you open your elbows and lift them, close your arms in such a way that you are flapping like a happy butterfly.
 This move should be controlled and slow.

 - If you would like to try other positions, feel free to stand.
 This will be equally beneficial.

 How Will You Do This Move Without A Cable Machine?

 So you don’t have a machine?
 Don’t worry.
 You can still practice the butterfly workout!

-In case you don’t have a cable machine to do the butterfly pose, you can do the same move using dumbbells.
-This is similar to the previous move.
+In case you don’t have a cable machine to do the butterfly pose or pec fly exercises, you can do the same move using dumbbells.
+Dumbbell fly exercises are similar to the previous move.
 The only difference is the position.
 Dumbbells are equally effective and allow you to maintain your balance.
 Doing the butterfly maneuver using dumbbells will make your muscles tight and toned.